ameypophali/RESTful-website-Java-SpringBoot-backend/README.md

-# RESTful-website-development
+# RESTful-website-Java-SpringBoot-backend
+Project Overview -
-This is an ongoing project of creating a restaurant business website.
+This is an project of where a fully functional restaurant business website was created.
 The website uses Java Spring as back end and angular 2 at the front end with Hibernate as ORM tool.

-The website uses MySQL database to store the data in the backend.
+About the repository -
+This repository specifically contains the backend Java Springboot server for the resturant business website.
+The server connects to a MySQL database using Hibernate ORM framework.
+The server works as an API and send information in JSON format.

+The front end of the website is available in a different repository name 'RESTful-website-Angular4-frontend'.

 The relational schema of the database looks as follows.
 The figure shows the main entities involved and the data flow in the information system.